Falhebshi/Network-project/README.md

 ### Features
-✅ Multi-Client Support — multiple users can connect to the server at the same time ✅ Registration System — users register with a username and password (no hashing for simplicity) ✅ Thread Safety — synchronized sections prevent duplicate usernames ✅ Console Interaction — all user interaction happens through the command line ✅ Extensible Structure — future versions will include sport selection and time slot reservations
+✅ Multi-Client Support — multiple users can connect to the server at the same time

+✅ Registration System — users register with a username and password (no hashing for simplicity)

+✅ Thread Safety — synchronized sections prevent duplicate usernames

+✅ Console Interaction — all user interaction happens through the command line //so far, not yet added GUI

+✅ Extensible Structure — future versions will include sport selection and time slot reservations

 ### Contributors
 - Fatimah AlHebshi